cubs-win/kitty-cup/functionality.md

      * One button to see stats screen (for season long stats)
      * A button to enter round review mode for any previous round
  * When round is active there are 2 views:
-     * Data entry view allows you to enter data or edit data for any hole (swipe right/left to switch holes; swipe up down to change players).
-On the data entry view there will be a row for each player showing scoring summary for each player including number of kitty points for that hole.
-Tap on a row to edit or enter data for that hole for that player.
+     * Data entry view
+         * allows you to enter data or edit data for any hole
+         * swipe right/left to switch holes; swipe up down to change players
+         * On the data entry view there will be a row for each player showing scoring summary for each player including number of kitty points for that hole.
+         * Tap on a row to edit or enter data for that hole for that player.
+     * Round Summary view.
-     * Round stats view.
-Row for each player summarizing whole round stats.
+         * Row for each player summarizing whole round stats.
 Shows Kitty points, birdie count, par count, bogey count, other count.
-Putt count & avg.
+         * Shows Putt count & avg.
 Fairways hit x/y.
 GIR x/y.
 3-putts x/y.
 Total score; projected score.
-    * If you swipe up or down  past all the players, you come back to the Round Stats View.
-From the Round Stats View, swipe up or down again to go back to the players.
+    * If you swipe up or down  past all the players, you come back to the Round Summary View.
+From the Round Summary View, swipe up or down again to go back to the players.
     * Double-tap any view while a round is active brings up "end round" dialog w/ choices to Save, Delete, or Cancel
+ * Extra Feature: While round is active, change to landscape for a traditional scorecard view.
+Shows holes, scores, & kitty points
  * Round review mode:
      * Summary screen shows players, scores, course, date, & kitty points
      * Tap a player to view hole by hole details